 Most people visiting Cappadocia will stay in Goreme or Uchisar, both of which are quite far from Ihlara Valley.
 We decided to rent a small car for the day, which cost us $40 USD plus gasoline.
 Ihlara Valley is an 80-minute drive from Goreme.
 However, along the way is the popular Derinkuyu Cave Village, which we visited.
 This broke up the drive and is also considered one of the top attractions in Cappadocia.
-On our day-trip from Cappadocia we visited Derinkyu Underground City, Ilhara Valley and then boosted down to see the pink salt lake, Lake Tuz.
+On our day trip from Cappadocia, we visited Derinkyu Underground City, Ilhara Valley, and then boosted down to see the pink salt lake, Lake Tuz.

 Below you can see the Ihlara Valley Map, which shows the gorge in the southern part of Cappadocia.

-TOURS THAT TAKE YOU THROUGH IHLARA VALLEY
+TOURS THAT TAKE YOU TO IHLARA VALLEY

 - Visit the Derinkuyu Underground City, the largest underground city in Turkey and the deepest in Cappadocia